-Administrative and committee actions change policies throughout the year that affect you as a student.
-It is your responsibility to comply with changes as they are reported in either the student newspaper (the Winonan), the quarterly class schedules or in a posted announcement on the Registrar's Office bulletin board, Somsen Hall, Room 114.
+Administrative and committee actions may change policies that affect you as a student at any time.
+It is your responsibility to comply with changes as they are reported in either the student newspaper (the Winonan), the quarterly class schedules or in a posted announcement on the Registrar's Office bulletin board, Somson Hall, Room 114.